-South Carolina Housing Trust Fund awards were made throughout the state with a total of 346 awards for \$11.17 million in FY08-09 and 344 awards for \$8.47 million in FY09-10.
-This represents a decrease in total award amounts of 24%.
-This decrease is directly attributable to the significant drop in real estate sales, therefore deed transfer fees, experienced during the fiscal year.
+South Carolina Housing Trust Fund awards were made throughout the state with a total of 344 awards for \$8,476,782 in FY09-10 and 472 awards for \$7,256,816.28 in FY10-11.
+This represents a decrease in total award amounts of 15 percent.
+This decrease is directly attributable to the significant drop in real estate sales, and consequently deed transfer fees, experienced during the fiscal year.
 Reliance on economy-driven proceeds can be a significant complication.
 It creates an unpredictable fluctuation in award activity because the amount of underlying proceeds is variable.
-See Graph 7.1-4 and Table 7.1-9.
+See Table 7.1-13 and Graph 7.1-14.

-GRAPH 7.1-4 HOUSING TRUST FUND PROGRAM AWARD ACTIVITY
+TABLE 7.1-13 HOUSING TRUST FUND PROGRAM AWARD ACTIVITY